 - Set a date for your conversation (I recommend 2-3 weeks in advance) and build anticipation by hinting that you have a “great big secret” to tell them.

-- On the big day, sit them down and read this There’s Certainly a Santa book with excitement and suspense.
+- On the big day, sit them down and read There’s Certainly a Santa with excitement and suspense.
 They’re likely to follow your lead, so put a smile on your face!

-- Upon completion of the There’s Certainly a Santa book, ask them how they are feeling; they’re sure to have questions and will need to process the emotions.
+- Check in with them!
+Ask them how they are feeling; they’re sure to have questions and will need to process the emotions.

 - When they are ready, ask them who they want to be Santa for this year.
 Be sure to give them enough time to think, as some children will know right away and others may take days to come up with just the right person(s).